A General and Transferable Local Hybrid Functional for Electronic Structure Theory and Many-Fermion Approaches: Theory

 In the slowly varying region, we exploit that the second-order gradient expansion of the correlation yields suitable information about the rate at which the correlation vanishes.
 We assume that a suitable switching to exact exchange should therefore take place at the same rate, yielding\cite{Wang.Perdew:Spin.1991, Perdew.Burke.ea:Generalized.1996}

-with $H = \beta(r_s) \phi^3 t^2$ being the second-order gradient expansion of the correlation energy of a uniform electron gas in the slowly-varying limit. \cite{Perdew.Burke.ea:Generalized.1996} Here, $r_s$ denotes the local Seitz radius from $n = 3/(4 \pi r_s^3) = k_F^3/ (3 \pi^2$). $\phi$ is a spin scaling factor \cite{Wang.Perdew:Spin.1991} and $t$ is a dimensionless density gradient. \cite{Perdew.Burke.Wang:Generalized.1996} Further note that the kinetic energy densities $\tau^{\text{vW}}$ and $\tau$ are now obtained from the total density, and not from the spin density as in the exchange enhancement factor.
+with $H = \beta(r_{\text{s}}) \phi^3 t^2$ being the second-order gradient expansion of the correlation energy of a uniform electron gas in the slowly-varying limit. \cite{Perdew.Burke.ea:Generalized.1996} Further, $r_{\text{s}}$ denotes the local Seitz radius from $n = 3/(4 \pi r_{\text{s}}^3) = k_{\text{F}}^3/ (3 \pi^2$). $\phi$ is a spin scaling factor \cite{Wang.Perdew:Spin.1991} and $t$ is a dimensionless density gradient. \cite{Perdew.Burke.Wang:Generalized.1996} We note in passing that the kinetic energy densities $\tau^{\text{vW}}$ and $\tau$ are now obtained from the total density, and not from the spin density as in the exchange enhancement factor.
 To emphasize this, the spin index $\sigma$ has been dropped in the corresponding quantities.
 The spin scaling factor $\phi$ is defined according to

 with the relative spin polarization $\zeta$.
 The dimensionless density gradient $t$ reads

 based on the local Thomas--Fermi screening wave number